allaboutduncan/clu-docs/docs/features/app-settings/settings.md

 ### Folder Monitoring

-This is the most extensive set of features and will only be applicable if [folder-monitoring](../folder-monitoring/index.md "mention") is enabled.
+This is the most extensive set of features and will only be applicable if [folder-monitoring](/features/folder-monitoring/index "mention") is enabled.
 Most of these feature flags enhance the previous feature flag.

 **WATCH:** The folder that will be monitored for files being added.
-This setting is dependent on the optional location mapped during [quickstart.md](../../getting-started/quickstart.md "mention")guide.
+This setting is dependent on the optional location mapped during [Quickstart](/features/getting-started/quickstart "mention") guide.

 **TARGET:** The folder where files will be after they are processed.
-This setting is dependent on the optional location mapped during [quickstart.md](../../getting-started/quickstart.md "mention")guide.
+This setting is dependent on the optional location mapped during [Quickstart](/features/getting-started/quickstart "mention") guide.

 **IGNORED EXTENSIONS:** File types listed here will be ignored by the file monitoring process.
 Many of these file types are `temp`file types and should be ignore.
 However, if you want to have others files in the WATCH folder and not have them processed with your enabled options - add those extenison types here.